An $L_\infty$ algebra structure on polyvector fields: Abstract

 \section{Abstract}

-In this paper we construct an $L_\infty$ structure on polyvector fields on a vector space $V$ over $\mathbb{C}$ where $V$ may be infinite-dimensional.
+\comment In this paper we construct an $L_\infty$ structure on polyvector fields on a vector space $V$ over $\mathbb{C}$ where $V$ may be infinite-dimensional.
 We prove that the constructed $L_\infty$ algebra of polyvector fields is $L_\infty$ equivalent to the Hochschild complex of polynomial functions on $V$, even in the infinite-dimensional case.
 For a finite-dimensional space $V$, our $L_\infty$ algebra is equivalent to the classical Schouten-Nijenhuis Lie algebra of polyvector fields.
 For an infinite-dimensional $V$, it is essentially different.
-In particular, we get the higher obstructions for deformation quantization in infinite-dimensional case.
+In particular, we get the higher obstructions for deformation quantization in infinite-dimensional case. \endcomment It is well-known that the Kontsevich formality [K97] for Hochschild cochains of the polynomial algebra $A=S(V^*)$ fails if the vector space $V$ is infinite-dimensional.
+In the present paper, we study the corresponding obstructions.
+We construct an $L_\infty$ structure on polyvector fields on $V$ having the even degree Taylor components.
+The degree 2 component is given by the Schouten-Nijenhuis bracket, but all its higher even degree components are non-zero.
+We prove that this $L_\infty$ algebra is quasi-isomorphic to the corresponding Hochschild cochain complex.
+We prove that our $L_\infty$ algebra is $L_\infty$ quasi-isomorphic to the Lie algebra of polyvector fields on $V$ with the Schouten-Nijenhuis bracket, if $V$ is finite-dimensional.